profile photo

 Research

-I am interested in scalable robot learning.
+I am interested in scalable robot learning using 3D priors and other foundation models, and real2sim2real simulations to alleviate human efforts.
 Below are my works.

 Pixie: Physics from Pixels